-Fixed Rate Second Series Bonds.
-Second Series Bonds bearing interest at a Fixed Rate may not be converted to any other type of Interest Rate Period and will not be covered by any Letter of Credit.
+Fixed Rate Series of 2020 Bonds.
+Series of 2020 Bonds bearing interest at a Fixed Rate may not be converted to any other type of Interest Rate Period and will not be covered by any Letter of Credit.

-The Fixed Rate Period shall commence on a Conversion Date and shall extend to the maturity date or any earlier redemption date for the Second Series Bonds.
-The Fixed Rate shall be set forth in the firm underwriting or purchase contract delivered in connection with the conversion of the Second Series Bonds to a Fixed Rate Period.
+The Fixed Rate Period shall commence on a Conversion Date and shall extend to the maturity date or any earlier redemption date for the Series of 2020 Bonds.
+The Fixed Rate shall be set forth in the firm underwriting or purchase contract delivered in connection with the conversion of the Series of 2020 Bonds to a Fixed Rate Period.